-I tasted vegan pumpkin soup for the first time on a cruise in Halong Bay, Vietnam.
-I am not sure if it was the magic of that magnificent place, the chef's skills, or a combination of both but we fell in love with that soup.
+I tasted this roasted pumpkin soup with coconut milk for the first time on a cruise in Halong Bay, Vietnam.
+I am not sure if it was the magic of that magnificent place, the chef's skills, or a combination of both but we never enjoyed a pumpkin soup more.

-And, since that day I always make my pumpkin soup vegan, and instead of cream or milk, I use coconut milk in my pumpkin soup.
+Since that trip, I always make my pumpkin soup vegan, and instead of cream or milk, I use coconut milk in it, just like it was done in Vietnam.

 Today I am sharing that easy, simple, and comforting vegan pumpkin soup recipe with you all.

-If you like mildly flavored dishes, you will love this soup.
-The warm spices -cinnamon and nutmeg that are used to gently flavor it, make it so appropriate for fall and winter.
+If you like mildly flavored dishes, you will definitely love this soup.
+The warm spices that are used to gently flavor it, make it so appropriate for the fall and winter seasons.

 - Vegetable bouillon cube: Instead of using vegetable bouillon cube and water you can use vegetable stock too.